Skip to content

 digits = len(str(len(dates)))

-# list of file name
+# List of file names.

 img_list = []